AlfonsoG-dev/javaBuild/README.md

 # Java build tool
-- basic build tool for simple java projects
+- Basic build tool for simple java projects
-- build the project with 1 or 3 simple commands
+- Build the project with 1 or 3 simple commands
 - It works on WINDOWS & LINUX

 - First build of the project.